citp/privacy-policy-historical/l/le/lei/leisurepro.com.md

-> *The following text is extracted and transformed from the leisurepro.com privacy policy that was archived on 2005-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050525100259id_/http%3A//www.leisurepro.com/Catalog.aspx%3Fop%3DInfo%26Topic%3DPrivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leisurepro.com privacy policy that was archived on 2005-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051221174741id_/http%3A//www.leisurepro.com/Info/Privacy.html) for the most accurate reproduction.*

-# LeisurePro
+# Buy Scuba Diving Gear & Snorkelling Equipment and everything underwater from LeisurePro

 **At LeisurePro.com, your privacy is a top priority.
 Please read below for our complete privacy policy details.**